 While you’re finding your business feet, that’s fine.
 However, sooner or later you have to move into a way of running your business that is actually a bit more – well – businesslike.

-Kaleidoscope is taking the step from being, for the most part, a one-woman band with a number of associates, to a wide-ranging provider of executive business administration services, and I’m moving on from being my clients’ PA to a full-time managing director.
+Kaleidoscope has taken the step from being, for the most part, a one-woman band with a number of associates, to a wide-ranging provider of executive business administration services, and I have moved on from being my clients’ PA to a full-time managing director.

 I’ve discovered that it’s almost impossible to run a serious, profitable business without Key Performance Indicators (KPIs) and, if you’ve been in business for more than a year or two and you don’t have these, the chances are you’re artificially keeping yourself and your business in the ‘start-up’ phase.